8FAX/8FAX/README.md

        robust systems to ensure data integrity using advanced validation techniques and automation tools.
     </details>
     - Back-End Developer @ [Dutchie](https://dutchie.com/): spring of 2025 - Curent!
     <details>
        <summary>🔍 More about my work at Dutchie</summary>
-       This work is still ongoing, and I will update soon!
+       This work is still ongoing, and I will update soon! (working on catalog validation as well as content matching in Ruby)
     </details>
 - 📚 Education
     - Currently pursuing a Bachelor’s in Computer Science at RIT